 Purpose.
 The purpose of Section 504 is to “level the playing field” to eliminate impediments to full participation by persons with disabilities.
-In legal terms, the statue was intended to prevent intentional or unintentional discrimination against persons with disabilities, persons who are believed to have disabilities, and persons with a record or history of disabilities.
-In addition, it provides for protection from discrimination for family members of persons with disabilities.
+In legal terms, the statute was intended to prevent intentional or unintentional discrimination against persons with disabilities, persons who are believed to have disabilities, and persons with a record or history of disabilities.
+In addition, it provides protection from discrimination for family members of persons with disabilities.

 Eligibility.
 To fall under the protection of Section 504, a person must have physical or mental impairment which substantially limits one or more major life activities; have a record of such an impairment; or be regarded as having such an impairment.